bloodmage/ragnar/README.md

 The repository includes a `bootstrap.bat` file which runs the `run-bootstrap.ps1` script.
 This will download and compile both Boost and libtorrent automatically.

 ### 1. Run the `bootstrap.bat` file.
 If it hangs after "Bootstrapping Boost" - then simply run it again.
+### HACK: Modify system &lt;atomic&gt; header
+Open system `atomic` header and simply comment the error line at beginning

 ### 2. Building Ragnar
-Open `Ragnar.sln` in Visual Studio 2015.
+Open `Ragnar.sln` in Visual Studio 2013.
 Press `F6`.
 Wait a while.
 Success.
 If not - report an issue.

+## Notice
+If you want to build 64bit version, change `run-bootstrap.ps1`, uncomment 64 bit flags, and comment 32 bit flags. (line 92 and 103)

 ## Contributing
 * Fork the repository.